-- Ask a contact in the industry to advise you – or use his or her own network to access the information.
+- Ask a contact in the industry to advise you – or use their network to access the information.

-- If you are a member of a union, they will have information on acceptable salary ranges for your profession.
+- If you are a member of a union, it will have information on acceptable salary ranges for your profession.

 You can put off a prospective employer by pitching too high or too low, so it is important to get your level right.
 Get a feel for the market rate by drawing information from the above sources.
 You will also find listings on the internet that can help you.